 Today, some yoga practitioners consider the physical benefits

-of yoga to be the end in themselves.
+of yoga to be the ends in themselves.
 But according to the traditional

-yoga systems, physical exercises are just one step on path of
+yoga systems, physical exercises are just one step on the path of

 God realization.
 The Gita ultimately prescribes bhakti-yoga

-(the path of dedication and love) as the culmination of other yoga practices.
+(the path of dedication and love) as the culmination of the other yoga practices.